Exotic symplectic manifolds from Lefschetz fibrations

-Moreover, the vanishing cycle comes with an isotopy class of \emph{framings} - diffeomorphism $v: S \to V$ of the standard sphere $S$ (near the critical point this comes from the diffeomorphism with the sphere in tangent space at the critical point, and is then promoted by the parallel transport).
-This isotopy class is part of the data of the vanishing cycle.

-We further have \begin{ex} Take the model $\pi: E \to \mathbb{D}^2$ as defined in Example \ref{toy}.
-This is not quite a Lefschetz fibration, but the missing condition (lack of holomorphic convexity) is irrelevant for the present purpose.
+\begin{ex} Take the model $\pi: E \to \mathbb{D}^2$ as defined in Example \ref{toy}.
+As mentioned before, this is not quite a Lefschetz fibration, but the missing condition (lack of holomorphic convexity) is irrelevant for the present purpose.
 The only critical value is 0, and for any vanishing path $\gamma$, the Lefschetz thimble can be explicitly determined: $\Delta_\gamma = \bigcup \limits_{0\geq t \geq 1}\sqrt{\gamma(t)} S^n$.

 Here $\sqrt z S^n= \{ x \in C^{n+1}: x = \pm \sqrt z y$ for some $y \in S^ n \subset R^{n+1}\}$.
 To see that this is the case, one uses the function $k$ from Example \ref{toy}, which is unchanged under parallel transport, and observes that $k^{-1}(0)$ is precisely the union of the subsets $\sqrt z S^n$ for all $z \in \mathbb{D}^2$.
-In the identifications of the fibers of the model fibration in Example \ref{toy} with sphere cotangent bundles, these are the zero sections.
-These spheres are what we will refer to as the ``belt'' spheres in what follows.
+In the identifications of the fibers of the model fibration in Example \ref{toy} with sphere cotangent bundles, these spheres $\sqrt z S^n$ are the zero sections.
+These spheres are what we will refer to as the \emph{belt spheres} in what follows.

 \end{ex}